 - I. Meet with your neighbors.
 Neighbors may have contacted your Resident Assistant or the UTA Police before discussing their complaint with you.
 By meeting with fellow residents and affirming your desire to live in harmony, you encourage communication, which may alleviate future complaints.
 In meeting with your neighbor, you should take the following action. - a) Introduce yourself and affirm your desire to solve any noise problems. - b) Determine what noises create a disturbance and when they are unreasonable. - c) Ask to listen in the neighbor's apartment to observe how loud the noise is. - d) Attempt to reach an agreement with your neighbor. - e) Exchange phone numbers or encourage your neighbor to come to your door if a future problem occurs. - 2.
 Restrict certain activities to reasonable hours.
 Many activities such as dishwashing, lifting weights, and listening to music are not perceived as disturbances during the day.
 However, these same noises can be very disturbing during the evening, late night, and early morning hours when most residents are studying or sleeping.
 Courtesy should be extended at all times and noise should be contained within your apartment. - 3.
 Place speakers on foam blocks and away from walls to reduce vibration through the building. - 4.
 Turn down the bass level.
 It is often bass tones that are most noticeable by neighbors. - 5.
 Use headphones for listening to music. - 6.
 Keep windows and doors closed. - 7.
+Purchase area rugs to place in high traffic areas to insulate noise between your apartment and the apartment below you. - 8.
 Request assistance from your Resident Assistant.
-Your RA can meet with you and your neighbor to help mediate conflicts and clarify expectations. - 8.
-Purchase an area rug to decrease noise traveling between floors.
+Your RA can meet with you and your neighbor to help mediate conflicts and clarify expectations.